cartant/rxjs-spy/README.md

 Whenever one of the specified notifications occurs, a `debugger` statement in the plugin will pause execution.
 If no notifications are specified in the call, execution will be paused when any of the notifications occurs.

-Immediately above the `debugger` statement, there is a snapshot variable - so if snapshotting is enabled, a snapshot will be available for inspection within the debugger.

 This method returns a teardown function.

 <a name="module-flush"></a>